Deferred Action for Childhood Arrivals DACA Lawyer in Frederick MD

 In 2012, the Secretary of Homeland Security announced that certain people who came to the United States as children and meet several guidelines may request consideration of deferred action for a period of two years, subject to renewal.
 They are also eligible for work authorization.
 Deferred action is a use of prosecutorial discretion to defer removal action against an individual for a certain period of time.
 Deferred action does not provide lawful status.

 If you qualify for deferred action under DACA, it is important to work with an experienced immigration attorney.
 The knowledge immigration law team at Sentelle Law can help.
+WE are a trusted Immigration DACA Lawyer in Frederick MD serving all of Mid-Maryland and surrounding areas.

 Contact us to schedule a consultation about your Deferred Action for Childhood Arrivals DACA immigration case.
 Spanish speaking services are available.